Shieldsx/cornwall-dyslexia-support/README.md

 # cornwall-dyslexia-support
 This is my first flagstone project.
-It is a website for a local business that specialises in assessing people of all ages for dyslexia.
+It is a website for a local business that specialises in free advice and support to Full Diagnostic Assessments including Disabled Students' Allowance (DSA).